2017-fall-arch1/project-3-amhiman/pong/README.md

 The score will increase with each time the ball touches a paddle.

+If the ball hits behind the paddle on the left or right side, the score will reset to 0 and the ball will reset back to the center.

 Switch 1: Moves the left paddle up

 Switch 2: Moves the left paddle down